 Funding for ARDP beyond the near-term is contingent on additional future appropriations, evaluations of satisfactory progress, and DOE approval of project continuation.

-More information on the Office of Nuclear Energy and its programs can be found here.
+Learn more about the Office of Nuclear Energy and its programs.

 News Media Contact: (202) 586-4940